varughese/deriver/docs/parser.md

 So it returns an array, and each element in the array is an array the gives the range of the parentheses.

 ### cleanInput(val)
 This function may be more complex than the parseInput method actually.
 In addition to inserting multiplication symbols, it also adds parentheses to functions like sine and cosine.
+This is where all those `__string` helper methods come in handy.
 #### Example
 ```javascript
 cleanInput('2x') // 2*x